Destroyeur6315/api_flask/README.md

 ### Prerequisites

-For launch this projet on your computer, you might have npm and python 3.*.
-If you don't have, install with the command :
+To launch this API on your computer, you need to have npm and python 3.*.
+If not, install with the following command:
 ```sh
 npm install npm@latest -g
 ```